apify/apify-sdk-js/website/versioned_docs/version-2.3/api/Apify.md

     maximum of available CPU resources.
 If that's the case, the actor should not add more workload.
 For example, this event is used by the
     [`AutoscaledPool`](../api/autoscaled-pool) class.
 -   `migrating`: `void` Emitted when the actor running on the Apify platform is going to be migrated to another worker server soon.
-You can use it to persist the state of the actor and abort the run, to speed up migration.
+You can use it to persist the state of the actor and gracefully stop your in-progress tasks, so that they are not interrupted by the migration.
 For example, this is used by the [`RequestList`](../api/request-list) class.
 -   `aborting`: `void` When a user aborts an actor run on the Apify platform, they can choose to abort gracefully to allow the actor some time before getting killed.
 This graceful abort emits the `aborting` event which the SDK uses to gracefully stop running crawls and you can use it to do your own cleanup as well.